ebiblefellowship/ebible-translations/tracts/living-in-the-day-of-judgment/spiritual-judgment/spiritual-judgment.en.md

 That’s traps.
 Does anyone really believe that traps or cages are going to fall down from the sky all over the earth?
 Of course not!
-God added this word ‘snares’ in order to assist us in understanding that the cup of wrath given to all the unsaved people of the world will be a spiritual cup.
+God added this word “snares” in order to assist us in understanding that the cup of wrath given to all the unsaved people of the world will be a spiritual cup.
 It’s not literal, but spiritual judgment.
 This is why the Bible also says the whole world will be snared at the time of the end: